RCPisAwesome/RedMRCPSettings/README.md

 If you find a bug, issue or error or if you want to request a new feature, [create an issue!](https://github.com/RCPisAwesome/RedmRCPsettings/issues) with as much information as you can provide

 If you ever get stuck in the menu from an issue you can do rcpuifix in the F8 console to close it

-Current Issue: Kill Entity or Revive Entity don't work sometimes, seems to be a RDR2/RedM issue